mlpack/mlpack/doc/user/core/trees/binary_space_tree.md

    with maximum width
  * [`MeanSplit`](#meansplit): splits on the mean value of the points in the dimension with maximum width
+ * [`RPTreeMeanSplit`](#rptreemeansplit): projects points onto a random vector, splitting on the median value of the projections, or in some cases on the distance from the mean value
+ * [`RPTreeMaxSplit`](#rptreemaxsplit): projects points onto a random vector, splitting on a random offset of the median of projected points
  * [Custom `SplitType`s](#custom-splittypes): implement a fully custom `SplitType` class